microsoft/NLU.DevOps/docs/AzurePipelines.md

-# Configuring NLU CI/CD with Azure Pipelines
+# Configuring LUIS CI/CD with Azure Pipelines

 The motivating scenario for the NLU.DevOps CLI tool was to make it simple to compose continuous integration and deployment (CI/CD) scripts for NLU scenarios.
 This document focuses on how to set up CI/CD for your NLU model on Azure Pipelines.
-We'll focus on a CI/CD pipeline for LUIS, as it is should be easy to generalize this approach for other NLU services.
-We've also included a section on [Generalizing the pipeline](#generalizing-the-pipeline), to demonstrate how you can structure your files so a single Azure Pipelines definition can be used for multiple NLU services.
+We'll focus on a CI/CD pipeline for LUIS, as it is should be easy to generalize this approach for other NLU providers.
+We've also included a section on [Generalizing the pipeline](#generalizing-the-pipeline), to demonstrate how you can structure your files so a single Azure Pipelines definition can be used for multiple NLU providers.

+## Azure DevOps Extension

+We have published an Azure DevOps extension that wraps the steps below into three pipeline tasks for training, testing and deleting your NLU model.
+To get started, install the [NLU.DevOps extension](https://marketplace.visualstudio.com/items?itemName=NLUDevOps.nlu-devops) to your Azure DevOps organization.

+See the Azure DevOps extension [overview](../extensions/overview.md) for more details.

 ## Continuous integration